Resources

 Journal Entry

-A Journal Entry is the formal record of a financial transaction in accounting.
-It follows the double-entry system, meaning every entry has equal debits and credits to keep the books balanced.
+A Journal Entry is the formal record of a financial transaction, following the double-entry system where every entry has equal debits and credits.

 Journal Audit

-A Journal Audit is the process of examining a company's journal entries to ensure they are accurate, properly documented, and compliant with accounting standards.
-It's a critical part of both internal and external audits.
+A Journal Audit examines a company's journal entries to ensure they are accurate, properly documented, and compliant with accounting standards.

 K